fakenice/bioinformatics-workflows/README.md

 ---

-## Agent & RAG Implementation
+### Agent & RAG Integration

-The current implementation exposes tools through a local Python registry.
-The architecture is adapter-friendly and can be extended to MCP, REST APIs, or other agent protocols without changing the knowledge layer.
+The current implementation exposes bioinformatics capabilities through a local Python tool registry, enabling agent-based workflow orchestration.
+Its modular architecture is transport-agnostic and can be seamlessly extended to MCP, REST APIs, or other agent protocols without modifying the underlying knowledge layer.
+Semantic retrieval (RAG) can be integrated as a retrieval backend while preserving the repository's knowledge-constrained workflow generation paradigm.

 ---